eclipse-dash/dash-licenses/README.md

 Maven will skip matching content when it resolves dependencies.

 Note that this "problem" is not a _Dash License Tool problem_, but rather is a dependency management problem.
 Try not to think in terms of making changes to satisfy quirks of this particular tool, but rather of making your project's dependency list as accurate as possible.
 Other tools, like the GitHub Dependabot and the [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort), use this information as well.

+#### Maven Scope

+You may get different results using the Maven plugin vs. the CLI.

+The Maven plugin only includes dependencies that are in the `compile` scope.

+In contrast, if you use Maven's `dependency` plugin to generate a dependency list that you then feed to the CLI, you'll get a list that includes all dependencies in all scopes (e.g., it will include content in the `test` scope).

 ### Example: Maven